 Another free and collaborative tool for creating interactive charts is Datawrapper, which has several advantages over Google Sheets.
 First, you can start creating in Datawrapper right away in your browser, even without creating an account, and its four-step process is intuitive for many new users.
-Second, you can add credit bylines, data sources, and even allow visitors to download your data from links inside your Datawrapper visualizations that you publish online, which makes your work more credible and accessible.
-Third, Datawrapper supports a wider array of interactive chart types than Google Sheets, as well as other visualizations we’ll discuss later, such as maps in chapter 8 and tables in chapter 9.
-You can build all of the basic charts we’ve constructed so far in this chapter, as well as three new types where Datawrapper stands out: annotated charts, range charts, and scatter and bubble charts.
-Later, you’ll learn how to embed interactive Datawrapper charts on your website in Chapter 10.
-Finally, we highly recommend the Datawrapper Academy support pages, the extensive gallery of examples, and well-designed training materials to help you and others learn beyond the basics covered here.
+Second, you can add credit bylines, links to data sources, and even allow visitors to download the data from a button inside your Datawrapper visualizations that you publish online, which makes your work more credible and accessible.
+Third, Datawrapper supports a wider array of interactive chart types than Google Sheets, as well as maps, which we’ll discuss in chapter 7 and tables, in chapter 8.
+With Datawrapper, you can build all of the basic charts we’ve constructed so far in this chapter, as well as three new types we’ll cover below: annotated charts, range charts, and scatter and bubble charts.
+Later, you’ll learn how to embed interactive Datawrapper charts on your website in Chapter 9.